Moving Authority

 Intrastate trucking is the transportation of goods within a single state.
 If your trucking operation is limited to intrastate travel, it's important to understand the regulations and requirements specific to your state.
 Do you Want to know the BOC-3 Filing?
 Each state has its own set of rules that apply to intrastate carriers, so it's crucial to familiarize yourself with them before hitting the road.

-One of the main requirements for intrastate carriers is obtaining a state-specific commercial driver's license (CDL) and ensuring that all drivers are properly licensed.
+One of the main requirements for intrastate carriers is obtaining a state-specific commercial driver's license (CDL) and ensuring that all drivers are correctly licensed.
 Other regulations may include vehicle registration and insurance requirements, weight limits, and hours-of-service restrictions.
 These regulations help to ensure the safety of drivers, passengers, and other road users.

 Intrastate Trucking Requirements